aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsx-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to TSV via Java or Online App" h2="On Premise Java API to export PPSX to TSV without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert PPSX files to TSV.
+This can be done in two steps.
+The first step is to export the PPSX file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that can be used to create, read, modify, and convert presentations in various formats.
+It can be used to export PPSX files to HTML, which is the first step in the conversion process.

+The second step is to convert the HTML file to TSV using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that can be used to create, read, modify, and convert spreadsheets in various formats.
+It can be used to convert HTML files to TSV, which is the second step in the conversion process.

-You can convert PPSX file to TSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPSX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to TSV.
+By using Aspose.Total for Java, you can easily convert PPSX files to TSV in two steps.
+First, you can export the PPSX file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML file to TSV using Aspose.Cells for Java.
+This process is quick and easy, and can be done with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}